readthedocs/blog/czi-grant-announcement.rst

 We're excited to announce that `Read the Docs`_ has received a $200,000 grant from the Chan Zuckerberg Initiative's `Essential Open Source for Science`_ (EOSS) program.
 Read the Docs is the largest open source documentation hosting platform in the world.
-We provide hosting for a many scientific software packages, including many that have received EOSS funding in the past.
+We provide hosting for many scientific software packages, including some that have received EOSS funding in the past.
+You can read more about this round of grants in the `official announcement <https://cziscience.medium.com/scaling-open-infrastructure-and-reproducibility-in-biomedicine-69546a399747>`_.

-This grant has two parts:
+Our grant has two parts:

 * Part 1 allows us to develop new software to improve the interoperability of scientific documentation
 * Part 2 allows us do advocacy work around the importance and value of documentation in the scientific community

 We're excited about the chance to work with the scientific community to improve the overall experience of writing and reading documentation.
-We plan to do a lot of outreach to various scientific community members, so that we can ensure we're building tools that are of use for them.
+We plan to do a lot of outreach to various community members, so that we can ensure we're building tools that provide the most value.
 We also plan to write content that will hopefully make the process of documenting scientific code easier.

 .. _Read the Docs: https://readthedocs.org/